-Based on the findings and conclusions of the EID, EPA Region 6 prepared an Environmental Assessment (EA) and a Finding of No Significant Impact (FONSI).
+Based on the findings and conclusions of the EID, EPA Region 6 prepared an Environmental Assessment (EA) and a FONSI.
 A 30-day public comment period for the environmental study began on March 22, 2018.
-On April 23, 2018, the EPA issued a FONSI resolution, establishing that the Project will not result in any significant negative impacts to the environment the U.S.-Mexico border area.
+On April 23, 2018, EPA issued a FONSI resolution, establishing that the Project will not result in any significant negative impacts to the environment the U.S.-Mexico border area.